-Real Lies’ Manchester show falls at the end of the first UK tour on a Sunday night; you would be forgiven for expecting them to be completely burned-out shadows of their former selves.
-A slightly subdued set would have been acceptable.
+Real Lies’ Manchester show fell both at the end of the first UK tour and on a Sunday night.
+They would be forgiven being completely burned-out shadows of their former selves.
+A slightly subdued set would even have been acceptable.
 But this isn’t how Real Lies play ball.
 The tour concluded the same week that they released their (brilliant) self-titled debut album, and they were determined to go out with a bang.

 Trackback from your site.